 1.3 Marriage and family therapists are aware of their influential positions with respect to clients, and they avoid exploiting the trust and dependency of such persons.
 Therapists, therefore, make every effort to avoid conditions and multiple relationships with clients that could impair professional judgment or increase the risk of exploitation.
 Such relationships include, but are not limited to, business or close personal relationships with a client or the client's immediate family.
-When the risk of impairment or exploitation exists due to conditions or multiple roles, therapists take appropriate precautions. iii
+When the risk of impairment or exploitation exists due to conditions or multiple roles, therapists take appropriate precautions.iii

-- 1.4 Sexual intimacy with clients is prohibited. iv - 1.5 Sexual intimacy with former clients is likely to be harmful and is therefore prohibited for two years following the termination of therapy or last professional contact.
+1.4 Sexual intimacy with clients is prohibited. iv

+1.5 Sexual intimacy with former clients is likely to be harmful and is therefore prohibited for two years following the termination of therapy or last professional contact.
 In an effort to avoid exploiting the trust and dependency of clients, marriage and family therapists should not engage in sexual intimacy with former clients after the two years following termination or last professional contact.
-Should therapists engage in sexual intimacy with former clients following two years after termination or last professional contact, the burden shifts to the therapist to demonstrate that there has been no exploitation or injury to the former client or to the client's immediate family. - 1.7 Marriage and family therapists do not use their professional relationships with clients to further their own interests.^{vi}
+Should therapists engage in sexual intimacy with former clients engage in sexual intimacy with former clients to be the therapist to demonstrate that there has been no exploitation or injury to the former client or to the client's immediate family.v

+1.7 Marriage and family therapists do not use their professional relationships with clients to further their own interests.vi